Nexmo/station/_documentation/messaging/sms/guides/SMPP-access.md

 # SMPP access

 By default, your Nexmo account is configured for REST.
-Compared to REST, SMPP is heavier in resource use.
+Compared to REST, SMPP uses more resources.
 However, most of the SMS volume processed at Nexmo uses SMPP and if you would prefer to use SMPP, we are happy to assist you to switch your traffic over to us.

 If you already use SMPP and want to use Nexmo, you can switch to us in minutes without changing your app.
 Just update your configuration to point to Nexmo's SMPP server.